Overview

 resources.
 This allows offline usage and can decrease the load time of

-.
+the WebView.
 This web content can include HTML, CSS, and even Javascript libraries.

 The syntax for loading local web content is identical to that of the remote:

-var win = Ti.UI.createWindow(); var webview = Ti.UI.createWebView({ url: 'local.html' }); win.add(webview); win.open(); |
+var win = Ti.UI.createWindow();var webview = Ti.UI.createWebView({ url: 'local.html'});win.add(webview);win.open(); |

-refers to a local HTML file included in our project.
+local.html refers to a local HTML file included in our project.
 The path used by

-property when referring to local web content is relative to your project's
+the url property when referring to local web content is relative to your project's

-directories for Alloy project.
+Resources directory for Titanium projects, or app/assets and app/lib directories for Alloy project.
 This is important to note as you include

 more complex local web content, as we'll discuss next.